Barton line: Services and rolling stock

+Services on the line were operated by Northern Trains and its predecessors until May 2021 when East Midlands Railway took over.
+As at July 2023, services operate every two hours in each direction on weekdays.
+Sunday trains only run during the summer months (May to early September).

+Class 153s operated the line until December 2021 when replaced by Class 156s.
+In May 2023, the Class 156s were replaced by Class 170s.

-Before Class 156s operated the line, Class 153s, Class 142s and Class 150s (and before that Class 114) DMU sets were used.
-On Mondays – Saturday, the first service of the day from Cleethorpes to Barton-on-Humber, the 06:00 departure, and the 06:58 return was operated by a First TransPennine Express Class 185 (for operational reasons), although this service did not call at Great Coates and Thornton Abbey due to the low platforms.
+On Monday to Saturday, the first service of the day from Cleethorpes to Barton-on-Humber, the 06:00 departure, and the 06:58 return was operated by a First TransPennine Express Class 185 (for operational reasons), although this service did not call at Great Coates and Thornton Abbey due to the low platforms.
 This practice ceased at the December 2013 timetable change and the first train from Cleethorpes now serves all intermediate stations other than New Clee, which is currently served by trains on request during daylight hours only.

-East Midlands Railway currently operate the line with Class 156s.
+Freight services previously served the chemical works at Barton-upon-Humber and the sidings at New Holland Pier.
 Since the closure of the chemical plant no scheduled freight services operate on the route, though occasional trainloads have operated from the bulk grain terminal at New Holland (which now occupies the former pier it remained rail-connected for a period, but the tracks are now in disrepair and unusable).

 Infrastructure

 The line is mostly double track, except for the sections at each end and the connecting curve between Habrough and Ulceby.
 The eastern portion of the route as far as Habrough is shared with the South Humberside Main Line to Doncaster and Lincoln, whilst the short section either side of Ulceby also forms part of the busy freight artery between Brocklesby and the Port of Immingham.
 West of Ulceby the line is double as far as Oxmarsh Crossing (near New Holland), reverting to single for the final 3+1/4 mi to the terminus at Barton.
-This section has several manual signal boxes with semaphore signalling and manned & gated level crossings in operation.
+This section has several manual signal boxes with semaphore signalling and staffed & gated level crossings in operation.
 Network Rail planned to re-signal the line in 2015–16, with control passing to the York Rail Operating Centre – the level crossings on the line were automated and the existing signal box at Ulceby Junction abolished (those at Goxhill, Barrow Road and Oxmarsh Crossing remain).